JowoScript/JowoScript/README.md

  * $.developer	: Muhammad Nurcahyo Pratomo
  * $.copyright	: PT JowoScript Technology Indonesia
  * $.license 	: After (license be purchased) to Licensed under privilege of purchaser's license name.
 Example your company name or organization name or government name
- * $.legality 	: After (license be purchased) to Licensed under privilege of purchaser's license name.
+ * $.legality 	: After (license be purchased) to Licensed under privilege of purchaser's legality name.
 Example your company name or organization name or government name
  */

 Example :